Esri/military-features-data/data/mil2525d/core_data/stylxfiles/README.md

 * In Pro
     * If simply viewing the style, select "Add Style to project"
-        * **IMPORTANT: THIS FILE SHOULD NEVER BE MANUALLY UPDATED/EDITED IN PRO, IF UPDATING ANYTHING, USE THE OTHER INTENDED VERSION BELOW**
+        * **IMPORTANT: THIS FILE SHOULD NEVER BE MANUALLY UPDATED/EDITED IN PRO, IF UPDATING ANYTHING, USE THE OTHER INTENDED "TEMPLATE" VERSION BELOW**
 	    * This version of the file is [created using this creation/conversion process](../../utilities/style-utilities)
     * If using with the Dictionary Renderer, you will need to update the resource:
         * Copy [mil2525d.stylx](./mil2525d.stylx) to {Pro Install Location}\ArcGIS\Pro\Resources\Dictionaries\mil2525d